xPuffball/blog/src/content/posts/codecracker/Codecracker.md

 This function checks if the hint is a stop word or overlaps with board words.
 We can't have the AI giving "dog" as a hint for "dog." (because that's just cheating!)

+**It was at this point I realized that just using cosine similarity was a bad idea... so I added some more stuff!**

 We also implemented an ambiguity check to avoid proper nouns:

 ```python